 The A/C condensate drain plays an important role in removing excess water created by an air conditioning system.
-Unfortunately, there are several aspects that can go wrong when it comes to drainage.
-Here are three common reasons why you may be having problems from your condensate drain.
+Unfortunately, several aspects can go wrong with drainage.
+Here are three common reasons why you may be having problems with your condensate drain.

 Drain Trap Problems

 Like your kitchen or bathroom sink, the A/C condensate drain incorporates a U-shaped trap as part of its design.
-When filled with water, the trap prevents gases from the household sewer drain connection from entering the system.
-If your air conditioner hasn’t been used in a long time or if the drain line is installed with the wrong incline for channeling condensate, it could cause the water inside the trap to dry out, allowing noxious sewer gases to seep into the unit.
+When filled with water, the trap prevents gases from entering the system from the household sewer drain connection.
+If your air conditioner hasn’t been used in a long time or the drain line is installed with the wrong incline for channeling condensate, it could cause the water inside the trap to dry out, allowing noxious sewer gases to seep into the unit.

 Mold Growth